Surduk

 Surduk (Serbian Cyrillic: Сурдук) is a village in Serbia.
 It is situated in the Stara Pazova municipality, in the Srem District, Vojvodina province.
 The village has a Serb ethnic majority and its population numbering 1,589 people (2002 census).

 Name

 Surduk derives its name from the Turkish word for the cliffs near the Danube river.
 In ancient times it was known as Rittium.
-In Croatian it is known as Surduk, and in Hungarian as Szurdok.
+In Serbian it is known as Surduk, and in Hungarian as Szurdok.